ChristianKohler/Homepage/content/posts/2020-02-24-resize-observer/index.md

 If you are following this example you may have tried to bind the width directly to the class property.
 Unfortunately the template is not rerendered and keeps the initial value.

 The reason is that Angular has monkey-patched most of the events but not (yet) ResizeObserver.
+This means that this callback runs outside of the zone.

-We can easily fix that by calling change detection manually.
+We can easily fix that by manually running it in the zone.

 ```typescript
 export class MyComponent implements OnInit {